Who Gon Stop Me: Release and reception

-In a lukewarm review at Urb, James Shahan felt interested in the song's dubstep production and lyrical references ranging from the Holocaust to Oprah Winfrey, although considered the mentions of "black cars, broads, [and] straps" to be hypocritical.
-Shahan found West to be a stronger performer than Jay-Z, who he saw as "stretching perhaps a bit too much to just sound comfortable".
+Critics, for the most part, felt that the dubstep sample enhances the track, elegantly creating a viable subgenre out of dubstep-rap and adding "a tangible menace".
+However, several publications did not like the stylistic divergence from the rest of the album and an example of what Jay-Z had "made a career steering clear of".
 Tiny Mix Tapes Ross Green noted that West's "metallic, frequency-distorted chorus" appears atop the drop from "I Can't Stop" and becomes "the most unexpected grime banger of all time", until the beat switch where Jay-Z uncontrollably delivers "aimless rhymes" with too many pauses of breathing and he felt the album would be improved if this second half was removed.
 Focusing on Jay-Z's performance for Spin, Rob Harvilla called the song a determined attempt to hide his narcissism as he tries to impress by mentioning famous painters, providing an "equally goofy but no less effective rise-of-the-machines dystopian squall" that is still stronger than the rapper's 2006 song "Beach Chair".
-Providing a mixed review in RapReviews, Jesal 'Jay Soul' Padania described it as "another diverting moment" on Watch the Throne for the influence of British music through dubstep and resemblance to RKZ's "Gonna Be That", though he questioned if West's lines about the Holocaust would cause backlash.
 Slant Magazines Matthew Cole stated that it would be generous to consider the song's "ham-fisted rabble-rousing" merely as bad as rapper Mos Def's worst material with criticism for West's performance, although he believed fellow album track "Made In America" to be worse.
-Julian Benbow from The Boston Globe criticized West over the dubstep sampling, which he saw as an example of what Jay-Z had "made a career steering clear of".

 Following the release of Watch the Throne, "Who Gon Stop Me" charted at number 44 on the Billboard Hot 100, without being released as a single.
-The debut marked the only track not released as a single from the album to chart on the Hot 100 and it was the result of download numbers alone.
+It was the only track from the album not released as a single to chart on the Hot 100, which resulted out of download numbers alone.
 The track debuted at number 19 on the US Digital Songs chart, standing behind Drake's "Headlines" as the second highest debut of the week and it debuted at number six on the component R&B/Hip-Hop Digital Song Sales chart.
 On March 16, 2013, the track entered the US Hot R&B Songs chart at number 21.
 In April 2015, "Who Gon Stop Me" was certified gold by the Recording Industry Association of America for pushing 500,000 certified units in the United States.
 It was also the album's only non-single to chart in Canada, debuting at number 60 on the Canadian Hot 100.